Join us on a tour of fun sightseeing spots in Nagoya, the fourth largest city in Japan!

 In one of the trains, an educational video showed how tracks were replaced using specialty equipment that could lay tracks and pour rocks at the same time for replacing the tracks quickly.

-A lot of the older trains had beautiful wood paneling that are well perserved.
+A lot of the older trains had beautiful wood paneling that is well preserved.

 Besides the trains on display, there are different stations that teach you how different parts of the trains work.